Medically Reviewed by Antoine K. Fahd, M.D., PhD.

-If you're struggling to see distant objects, you may have one simple question on your mind: What will fix it?
+If you are struggling to see distant objects, you may have one simple question on your mind: What will fix it?
 For some people, LASIK surgery can be helpful, and the procedure can be modified to help you reach your specific vision goals.
-(Learn more)

 Table of Contents